 Less than Significant with Mitigation Incorporated.
 The 2013 MND concluded that implementation of the current RGP 94 would not impede or redirect flood flows.
 During construction, stormwater drainage patterns, including flood flows may be temporarily impeded or redirected.
 However, standard erosion control BMPs would be implemented to limit site runoff during construction and reduce flood impacts (Mitigation Measure WQ-5).
-BMPs would be implemented to control construction site runoff and ensure proper stormwater and flood control.
+BMPs would be implemented to control.